What is coronavirus?

 How many people are infected with COVID-19?

 The number of people infected changes daily.
 Organizations that collect this information, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are gathering information and continuously learning more about this outbreak.
-As of this writing (9/17/2020), close to than 30,000,000 people in the world have been infected.
-More than 940,000 people have died.
-Some 188 countries and territories on all continents (except Antartica) have now reported cases of COVID-19.
-The U.S. has the highest number of cases, with more than 6,600,000 people infected and close to 200,000 deaths.
-India has over 5,000,000 cases, Brazil has over 4,400,000 cases, Russia has more than 1,000,000 cases, Peru and Colombia have over 730,000 cases, Mexico has more than 680,000, South Africa has over 650,000 cases, Spain has over 610,000 cases and Argentina has more than 590,000.
-France, Chile and Iran all have more than 400,000 cases and England has more than 380,000 cases.
-For the latest statistics, see the World Health Organization's situation reports and references at end of article.
+As of this writing (10/22/2020), more than 41,000,000 people in the world have been infected.
+Over 1,100,000 people have died.
+Some 189 countries and territories on all continents (except Antartica) have now reported cases of COVID-19.
+The U.S. has the highest number of cases, with more than 8,300,000 people infected and over 220,000 deaths.
+India has over 7,700,000 cases; Brazil has more than 5,200,000 cases; Russia has more than 1,400,000 cases; Spain, France and Argentina have over 1,000,000 cases; Mexico and Peru have close to 900,000; England has nearly 800,000 cases and South Africa has over 700,000 cases.
+For the latest statistics, see the World Health Organization's situation reports and Johns Hopkins Coronavirus Resource Center map references at end of article.

 How does the new coronavirus (COVID-19) spread from person to person?

-- When the virus becomes airborne and travels in respiratory droplets when an infected person coughs, sneezes or talks near you (within six feet).
+- When the virus travels in respiratory droplets when an infected person coughs, sneezes, talks, sings or breathes near you (within six feet).
 This is thought to be the main way COVID-19 is spread.

 - From close contact (touching, shaking hands) with an infected person.